News & Updates

 - PACT: Helping Children With Special Needs, Inc.

-each and all of which are referred to as Kennedy Krieger Institute.
+(Each and all of which are referred to as Kennedy Krieger Institute.)

-Federal Privacy Regulations and State Law give you privacy rights.
+Federal privacy regulations and state law give you privacy rights.

 - You have the right to ask us to restrict how we use or disclose your PHI for treatment, billing for services, or healthcare operations.
 However, we are not allowed to withhold your PHI when we are required by law to disclose it.
 In an emergency, we are allowed to use or disclose your PHI to treat you.
 To request a restriction, please make your request to the registration staff.
 They will help you write your request.
 We may either agree to your request or turn down your request.
 If we agree to your request, we are allowed to end the restriction once we tell you.
 If we end the restriction, it will only affect PHI that is created or received after we notify you.
+If you pay for services out-of-pocket in full, we must comply with your request not to disclose PHI concerning those services to your health plan.

 - You have the right to ask us to amend your PHI in the medical and billing records.
 If we accept your request, we will tell you we agree, and we will amend our records.
 (We do not change what is in the record.
 We add the amended information.)
 With your assistance, we will notify others who have the prior PHI.
 If we deny your request, we will provide a written explanation of why we did not make the amendment and explain your rights.
-We may deny your request if the PHI was not created by us, is not part of the medical and billing records, or is not available for inspection, or if we determine the existing PHI is accurate and complete.
+We may deny your request if the PHI was not created by us, is not part of the medical and billing records, or is not available for inspection, or we determine that the existing PHI is accurate and complete.

 - You have the right to receive an accounting of disclosures of your PHI made by us since April 14, 2003.
 The accounting will not include disclosures made: